By Dawn's Early Light: Plot

 A B-52 bomber, commanded by Major Cassidy and his co-pilot Captain Moreau, takes off with callsign "Polar Bear 1" moments before Fairchild Air Force Base is destroyed.
-The crewmen are shaken by the unfolding events; while fighting off Russian interceptors a nuclear flash partially blinds Moreau and the ensuing shock wave kills another crew member.
-The bomber proceeds into eastern Russia.
+The crewmen are shaken by the unfolding events as a nuclear flash partially blinds Moreau and the ensuing shock wave kills another crew member.
+The bomber proceeds into Russia, at one point fending off Soviet interceptors.

 An American admiral, codenamed "Harpoon," is in command of Nightwatch, a presidential flying command platform.
-With the president presumed dead, they swear in the US Secretary of the Interior as president, codenamed "Condor."
-Harpoon briefs Condor regarding the Soviet president's message, the mistake regarding China, and the damage already done by the initial retaliation.
+With the president presumed dead, they swear in the Secretary of the Interior as president, codenamed "Condor".
+Harpoon briefs Condor regarding the Soviet leader's message, the mistake regarding China, and the damage already done by the initial retaliation.
 Colonel Fargo, a hawkish advisor on Nightwatch, advises Condor to continue American strikes.
 Condor agrees with Fargo's plan for a submarine missile and bomber attack, overruling Harpoon's plea to negotiate a ceasefire, and orders Alice to execute the remainder of the attack plan.
 Cassidy and Moreau react emotionally to these orders and convince their crew to abort the mission.
-Crewman Tyler, despondent over the loss of his family at Fairchild, commits suicide by ejecting without a parachute, killing all the crew except the two pilots.
+Crewman Tyler, despondent over the loss of his family at Fairchild, kills himself by ejecting without a parachute, killing the entire crew except the two pilots.

-The original president is discovered badly injured at the crash site of Marine One and is taken to a FEMA emergency shelter where he learns of Condor's orders.
-He contacts the Soviet president and they agree to a one-hour stand off.
+The President is discovered badly injured at the crash site of Marine One and is taken to a FEMA emergency shelter where he learns of Condor's orders.
+He contacts the Soviet president and they agree to a one-hour standoff.
 Aboard Looking Glass, Alice notices that Polar Bear 1 has abandoned its attack and a Soviet squadron has apparently also turned back in response.
 Alice begs Condor to recall the rest of the US bombers so a ceasefire can be arranged.
-Condor instead orders Alice to send US Navy carrier-based fighters to shoot down Polar Bear 1.
-Alice hesitates and Fargo informs Condor that they can send the launch commands from Nightwatch.
+Condor instead orders Alice to send fighter aircraft to shoot down Polar Bear 1.
+Alice hesitates and Fargo informs Condor that they can send the command from Nightwatch.
 Condor cuts off communication with Looking Glass.